 filterMethylcall.pl methylcall.CHH.Sample.mincov0.txt 10

-https://abc.med.cornell.edu/pubshare/ [Currently data from July 2013 onwards is available in PubShare.
+The pre-processed (and post-processed if requested) data files will be provided for download through our PubShare data protal: https://abc.med.cornell.edu/pubshare/ [Currently data from July 2013 onwards is available in PubShare.
 However, we cannot guarantee continued access to your data after 2 years of it's release.]

 Note: Large .bam files may not download successfully when user older versions of web browsers on 32-bit operating systems, such as Windows XP.